Help us improve the documentation area

 It works by adding an

 As children of

-<grant /> which grants permissions to those types of users (AND automatically deny access to those who are not there!)
+<grant /> which grants permissions to those types of users (AND automatically denies access to those who are not there!).

-<grantBySection /> which grants permissions to those users who got access to specific sections.
-This can be useful for more granular permissions
+<grantBySection /> which grants permissions to those users who has access to specific sections.
+This can be useful for more granular permissions.

 Example on permissions: